Tools for TRIZ Level 1

 The latest update of the Matrix is the Matrix 2010, and here the author understandably wants interested parties to buy the book to go with it.
-You can find the book in his online store at this place:
+You can find the book in his online store at the place linked to above.

-You can find even more examples of the 40 innovation principles in handy form in our App für iOS und Android.
+You can find even more examples of the 40 inventive principles in handy form in our App for mobile phones.